 Your doctor may occasionally do a blood test to check your potassium levels and see how your kidneys are working.

 Things you must not do

-Do not stop taking ACCURETIC, or lower the dosage, without checking with your doctor.
+Do not stop taking Accuretic, or change the dosage, without checking with your doctor.

 Things to be careful of